Emile666/stc1000_stm8/usermanual/README.md

 ## PID-Control mode

 When the **Ts** parameter is set to a value > 0, the PID-controller is enabled and the thermostat-control is disabled.
 The PID-controller uses a sophisticated algorithm (a Takahashi Type C velocity algorithm) where the new output value is based upon the previous output value.
-The derivation of the algorithm for this controller is given in the document PID_Controller_Calculus.pdf.
+The derivation of the algorithm for this controller is given in the .pdf document [PID Controller Calculus](./PID_Controller_Calculus.pdf).
-The PID-controller is controlled with the *proportional gain*, *integral time-constant* and the *differential time-constant*.
+The PID-controller is controlled with the *proportional gain*, *integral time-constant*, *differential time-constant* and the *Sample-Time*.
 They all work closely together.
 For more information on how to select optimum settings for a PID-controller, please refer to http://www.vandelogt.nl/uk_regelen_pid.php

 The pid-output is a percentage between -100.0 and +100.0 %.
 It is in E-1 %, so a value of 123 actually means 12.3 %.
 This value can be seen by pressing the PWR button twice (one press shows the 2nd temperature, the 2nd press shows the pid-output percentage).
 When this value is greater than 0, it indicates that the actual temperature is too low and heating should be applied.
 When this value is negative, the temperature is too high and cooling should be applied.
 The pid-output percentage is available at the **S3 output** as a slow PWM signal (period-time is 12.5 seconds), with the duty-cycle corresponding with the PID-output percentage.